J.D. Davis Player Props: Giants vs. Dodgers

 J.D.
 Davis At The Plate

+- Davis leads San Francisco in total hits (62) this season while batting .291 with 22 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 26th, his on-base percentage ranks 21st, and he is 44th in the league in slugging.
+- Among the qualified hitters, he ranks 21st in batting average, while his on-base percentage ranks 20th and he is 27th in slugging.

-- In 62.9% of his 62 games this season, Davis has picked up at least one hit.
-He's also had 17 multi-hit games.
+- Davis is batting .313 with one homer during his last outings and is riding a four-game hitting streak.

-- In 30.6% of his games this season, Davis has had at least one RBI.
-He's picked up more than one in 12.9% and driven in three or more of his team's runs in six contests.
+- Davis has had an RBI in 20 games this season (31.7%), including nine multi-RBI outings (14.3%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.